-The financial stakes are staggering.
+The financial stakes are high.
 Construction equipment theft alone costs the industry $1 billion annually, with individual incidents averaging $30,000 (Source: National Equipment Register).
 Add in project delays, rental extensions, and insurance complications, and a single security breach can derail your carefully managed profit margins.
-Meanwhile, safety incidents continue affecting the industry, with construction accounting for over 21% of workplace fatalities in 2022 despite employing only 7% of the workforce (Source: World Construction Today).
+Meanwhile, safety incidents remain a serious concern, as the industry consistently faces high rates of serious and fatal injuries.

-For growing construction companies, these challenges multiply with each new project.
+For growing construction companies, these pain points multiply with each new project.
 The security systems that worked for managing five sites become overwhelmed at twenty.
-The safety protocols that relied on daily site walks break down when project managers oversee locations hours apart.
-This is where scalable, technology-driven security solutions become essential—not just for protecting assets, but for enabling sustainable growth.
+The safety protocols that relied on daily site walks break down when project leaders oversee locations hours apart.
+This is where scalable, technology-driven security solutions become essential for protecting assets and enabling sustainable growth.

 Understanding scalable security in construction